It’s Only Icing on the Cake

 No, I’m not.

-Only a handful of non-profits succeed in marketing with social media because they can’t afford the time, effort and money needed to do it right.
-Of course, if you wish to outsource it, we can help with your Social Media needs.
+Only a handful of nonprofits succeed in social media marketing because they can’t (or won’t) spend the time, effort and money needed to do it right.
+(Of course, if you wish to outsource, we can help.)

 Doing it right?

 - Promotions from all venues